Are you looking for some Bullet Journal page ideas to help you with your health and wellness? This post is for you, then!

 - Visual representation of your efforts.
-This is really something I’ve bee struggling with a lot – I work out but I don’t really see any result and therefore I lose motivation.
-But your Bullet Journal health pages will actually keep you motivated and provide you with an overview of your progress.
-When you see you haven’t missed a day of a workout last week, it’s much more motivating to keep it up!
+This is really something I’ve been struggling with a lot – I work out, but I don’t really see any result, and therefore, I lose motivation.
+But your Bullet Journal health pages will keep you motivated and provide you with an overview of your progress.
+When you see you didn’t miss a day of a workout last week, it’s much more motivating to keep it up!

 Tips For Using Your Bullet Journal For Health Tracking